karlerikjonatan/framer-module-ajax/README.md

 # framer.module.ajax
-framer.module.fill is an Ajax module for Framer.
+framer.module.ajax is an Ajax module for Framer.

 ## License
 The MIT License (MIT)